Henry D. Clayton Jr.

 Henry De Lamar Clayton Jr. (February 10, 1857 – December 21, 1929) was a United States representative from Alabama and a United States district judge of the United States District Court for the Middle District of Alabama and the United States District Court for the Northern District of Alabama.

 Education and career

-Born on February 10, 1857, near Clayton, in Barbour County, Alabama, Clayton attended the common schools, then received an Artium Baccalaureus degree in 1877 from the University of Alabama and a Bachelor of Laws in 1878 from the University of Alabama School of Law.
-He was admitted to the bar and entered private practice in Clayton from 1878 to 1880.
-He continued private practice in Eufaula, Alabama from 1880 to 1914.
+Born on February 10, 1857, near Clayton, in Barbour County, Alabama, Clayton attended the common schools, then received a Bachelor of Arts degree in 1877 from the University of Alabama and a Bachelor of Laws in 1878 from the University of Alabama School of Law.
+He was admitted to the bar in 1878 and entered private practice in Clayton.
+He continued private practice in nearby Eufaula, Alabama from 1880 to 1914.
 He was a register in chancery for Barbour County from 1880 to 1884.
 He was a member of the Alabama House of Representatives from 1890 to 1891.
 He was the United States Attorney for the Middle District of Alabama from 1893 to 1896.
-He was permanent Chairman of the Democratic National Convention in 1908.
+He was permanent chairman of the Democratic National Convention in 1908.